-- A. To be eligible for awards consideration for the 97th Awards year, a documentary feature film must fulfill one of the following qualifying criteria.
-The theatrical eligibility period begins on January 1, 2024, and ends on December 31, 2024.
-The eligibility period for winning a qualifying festival award begins on October 1, 2023, and ends on September 30, 2024. - 1.
-The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days.
+- A. To be eligible for awards consideration for the 96th Awards year, a documentary feature film must fulfill one of the following qualifying criteria.
+The eligibility period begins on January 1, 2023, and ends on December 31, 2023.
+This qualification must take place within two years of the film's completion date. - 1.
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Miami [Miami-Dade County, Florida]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days.
 Screenings during the theatrical release must occur at least three times daily, with at least one screening beginning between 6 p.m. and 10 p.m. daily.
-The seven consecutive days of the theatrical release are required to occur in one venue.
 The motion picture must be advertised during its qualifying theatrical release in a manner normal and customary to theatrical feature distribution practices and may receive movie critic reviews.
+Drive-in theaters are included as a qualifying commercial venue in the above metro areas (films must run for seven consecutive days with at least one screening daily).